GaiaNet-AI/docs/docs/getting-started/advanced-deployment-options/aws.md

 # Start a node on AWS using AMI images

-We have created a series of public AMIs for you to start GaiaNet nodes in AWS with just a few clicks.
+We have created a series of public AMIs for you to start Gaia nodes in AWS with just a few clicks.

 Now we have three AMI images available in the Asia Pacific (Osaka) and all the US regions including N. Virginia, Ohio, N. California, and Oregon.